 About

-Following studies in composition and jazz performance with Laszlo Gardony and Matt Marvuglio of Berklee College of Music and at Frankfurter Musikwerkstatt in Germany as well as collaborations in the Vienna jazz community, Artmann moved to New York where he released his first recordings as a leader, Uneasy Dreams (self-released, 2011) and Fields of Pannonia (Sunnyside Records, 2015), to critical acclaim.
-JazzTimes applauded Uneasy Dreams for its “vision of confidence”, The National Flute Association Quarterly called Fields of Pannonia a “mythical journey in sound”, and All About Jazz observed that Artmann’s music is “rooted in the notion that art can and will stretch as far as the imagination will take it”.
+Following studies in composition and jazz performance at Berklee College of Music and Frankfurter Musikwerkstatt, as well as collaborations in the Vienna jazz community, Artmann moved to New York where he released three recordings as a leader to critical acclaim.
+JazzTimes applauded Uneasy Dreams (self-released, 2011) for its “vision of confidence”, The National Flute Association Quarterly described Fields of Pannonia (Sunnyside, 2015) as a “mythical journey in sound”, and Jazziz complimented Artmann’s “crystalline tone, fluid technique and engaging compositional style” on Our Story (Sunnyside, 2018).

 Leave a Reply